 Romero had also been a candidate for mayor in Ixtaczoquitlán in 2017 for the New Alliance Party, according to news reports, and was a member of the National Regeneration Party (Morena) of Mexican President Andrés Manuel López Obrador and Veracruz Governor Cuitláhuac García.

 On November 12, the Veracruz state prosecutor’s office announced on its Facebook page that three suspects had been arrested in connection with the murder.
 The announcement named the suspects as Roberto “N,” Casto “N,” and Ana Laura “N,” but provided no further details about them or their alleged motive.
 La Jornada Maya, a regional newspaper, identified Roberto “N” as a former member of the local council in Ixtaczoquitlán.
-CPJ tried to reach someone at the council by phone, but there was no answer.
+CPJ called the council for comment but no one answered.

-CPJ repeatedly called the state prosecutor’s office and the Ixtaczoquitlán municipal police for comment, but no one answered.
+CPJ repeatedly called that office and the Ixtaczoquitlán municipal police for comment, but no one answered.